 Olivia Jia joined the Metropolitan Planning Council in October 2019 as a Marketing Consultant to support the Marketing and Communications team with content creation, graphic design, copy-editing, and social media management.

 Olivia comes from an editorial, design, and research background, having served as the Editor-in-Chief for MODA, a student-run design publication at the University of Chicago, an Editorial Intern for ArchDaily, an architecture news site, as well as a Research Assistant within UChicago’s Division for the Social Sciences.
 She has worked as a marketing consultant for architecture and urban design firm Farr Associates and currently volunteers for Chicago Women in Architecture, a non-profit that supports women in design professions.

 A recent honors graduate from UChicago, Olivia double majored in Sociology and Environmental & Urban Studies.
-Her senior thesis, which was the awarded the Chicago Studies Research Prize, utilized Chicago’s Chinatown neighborhood as a case study for investigating the ways in which the built environment can inform a sense of community and identity, from the level of street block to building.
+Her senior thesis, which was awarded the Chicago Studies Research Prize, utilized Chicago’s Chinatown neighborhood as a case study for investigating the ways in which the built environment can inform a sense of community and identity, from the level of street block to building.

-| Download hi-res portrait (463 KB)
+| Download hi-res portrait (5 MB)

 B.A. in Sociology, B.A. in Environmental & Urban Studies, University of Chicago